libxsmm/libxsmm/documentation/libxsmm_tune.md

 ### Intercepted Allocations<a name="scalable_malloc"></a>

 To improve thread-scalability and to avoid frequent memory allocation/deallocation, the [scratch memory allocator](libxsmm_aux.md#memory-allocation) can be leveraged by intercepting existing malloc/free calls.
-This facility is built into LIBXSMM's main library (disable at compile-time: `make MALLOC=0`) and can be enabled by using an environment variable (`LIBXSMM_MALLOC=1`) or can be enabled per API (`libxsmm_set_malloc`).
-The latter takes an optional lower and/or an optional upper bound to select malloc-calls based on the size of the allocation.
-This can also be achieved by using a separate environment variable (e.g., LIBXSMM_MALLOC_LIMIT=4m:1g).
+This facility is built into LIBXSMM's main library, but disabled at compile-time (by default); build with `make MALLOC=1` to permanently enable, or build with `make MALLOC=-1` to even require an environment variable `LIBXSMM_MALLOC=1` or an API-call (`libxsmm_set_malloc`).
+Both runtime settings allow an optional lower and/or an upper bound to select malloc-calls based on the size of the allocation.
+For the environment option, an extra variable is introduced, e.g., use `LIBXSMM_MALLOC=1 LIBXSMM_MALLOC_LIMIT=4m:1g`.

 ```C
 void libxsmm_set_malloc(int enabled, const size_t* lo, const size_t* hi);